WebCrew/HumHub-Gamer-Theme/README.md

 #  HumHub-Theme-TodGmbH

-I did a lot of changes and fixed a lot of issues and bugs.
-Theme is working nice with latest HumHub release!
-Version 1.0.1+

-**NOT compatible with latest version of HumHub 1.2.0 !!!
+**NOT compatible with latest version of HumHub !!!
 The theme has to be updated first.**

 **NOTE**: